AI in the Pet Industry

-Mookkie, which bills itself as the AI powered pet bowl, debuted this year at the CES show.
+Mookkie, which bills itself as the AI powered pet bowl, debuted at the CES show in 2019.
 Mookie uses Volta AI, a visual recognition framework, to make sure a pet’s meal is not consumed by another pet.
 A camera built in to the food bowl scans the face of an approaching animal and, if a match, opens a flap over the bowl permitting access to the delicious kibble within.

 The authentication system is similar to the face-unlock feature on newer smart phones.

 Personally, as the pet parent of two golden retrievers and an orange tabby cat, I can see a real value in this product.
 Because our goldens constantly steal the cat’s food, we have been forced to permanently move the cat’s bowl up onto a table in the living room.
-I wanted to purchase a Mookkie to see if it would stop our food thieves, but Mookkie will not begin shipping the product until September of 2019.
+I wanted to purchase a Mookkie to see if it would stop our food thieves, but Mookkie will not begin shipping the product until sometime later in 2020.

 VARRAM is a fitness robot for pets that uses AI to keep your pet active and health.
 While still in the development phase, VARRAM bills itself as a “five stimulus artificial intelligence robot.”
 VARRAM can move itself around a room, with its sensors recognizing walls, furniture and pets.
 Thus, it will be able to play with your pet without getting stuck under the couch.

-The VARRAM is currently being crowdfunded on Kickstarter, with plans to begin shipping in 2019.
+The VARRAM was crowdfunded on Kickstarter and began shipping in 2019.

 Finally, we have Aibo, the robot dog from Sony.
 Technically, Aibo is not a pet product as it was not designed for use with dogs or cats.
 Rather, Aibo is a full on robot, that looks and acts like a dog.